belgattitude/openstore-schema-core/README.md

 [![Total Downloads](https://poser.pugx.org/openstore/schema-core/downloads.png)](https://packagist.org/packages/openstore/schema-core)
 [![License](https://poser.pugx.org/openstore/schema-core/license.png)](https://packagist.org/packages/openstore/schema-core)

-openstore-schema-core provides the database schema used in the openstore project.
-It consists of around 80 tables specifically designed to deal with a product catalog.
+openstore-schema-core provides a basic database schema used in the openstore project.
+It consists of around 80 tables specifically designed to deal with an online catalog.

 > **Disclaimer: this is a work-in-progress !**